Ultimate Spider-Man (2024): "One Last Day" (#19–24)

 Mister Negative has James Wesley abducted from the street and then kills the Bullseyes with him as he demands that Wesley tells him everything about Kingpin while recapping some his history that involved his sister Aihan.
 At "The Paper", Ben Parker and J. Jonah Jameson talk about the amount of information they have and what thread to pull.
-Meanwhile, Dr. Otto Octavius and Harry Osborn work in their lab as Dr. Octavius takes back the spider specimen he found that Harry tried to touch.
-More of Mister Negative's history is shown as he rose to power in the criminal underworld and how he and his sister took down their rivals until the day when Mister Negative met Kingpin who overpowered him leading to their allegiance.
-Mister Negative uses his abilities to learn that Wesley is one of the Mysterio.
-The next day, Quentin Beck meets with the other Mysterio members where they demand that Gwen explains her actions as Gwen notes that Wesley isn't well.
-More of Mister Negative's flashbacks are shown as his sister was not pleased that he was beaten by Kingpin.
-Back to the previous day, Mister Negative bestows on Wesley a gift of gratitude involving special glasses with a camera and microphone in it that enable Mister Negative to see through them.
-The second gift is bestowed on Wesley as Mister Negative begins to plan against the Hardy family, Mole Man, and Spider-Man's family.
-Back in the present, Wesley breaks down to the other Mysterio on what happened between him and Mister Negative.
+Meanwhile, Dr. Otto Octavius and Harry Osborn work in their lab as Octavius takes back the spider specimen he found that Harry tried to touch.
+More of Negative's history is shown as he rose to power in the criminal underworld and how he and his sister took down their rivals until Negative met Kingpin, who overpowered him leading to their allegiance.
+Negative uses his abilities to learn that Wesley is one of the Mysterio.
+The next day, Quentin Beck meets with the other Mysterio members, who demand that Gwen explains her actions as Gwen notes that Wesley is not well.
+More of Negative's flashbacks are shown as his sister was not pleased that he was beaten by Kingpin.
+Back to the previous day, Negative bestows on Wesley a gift of gratitude involving special glasses with a camera and microphone in it that enable Negative to see through them.
+The second gift is bestowed on Wesley as Negative begins to plan against the Hardy family, Mole Man, and Spider-Man's family.
+Back in the present, Wesley breaks down to the other Mysterio on what happened between him and Negative.
 He then reveals some explosives on the vest that was placed on him as Aihan figures that her brother is behind this.
-Mister Negative has Wesley set off the explosives.
+Negative has Wesley set off the explosives.

 Three months later, Peter Parker has set up a satellite house in Subterranea while laying low.
-Dr. Otto Octavius has worn a variation of the Spider-Man outfit when bringing food to them while quoting to himself on why he is feeling superior.
 Ben Parker and J. Jonah Jameson are also laying low with the Parker family while continuing their work.
-The Parkers, Jameson, Dr. Octavius, Mole Man, and the Moloids are enjoying some Chinese food for dinner.
-Meanwhile, Spider-Man and Green Goblin are fighting some Bullseyes where they have been upgraded to have lasers beneath their eyepatches.
+Meanwhile, Spider-Man and Green Goblin are fighting a group of Bullseyes, who have been upgraded with lasers implanted beneath their eyepatches.
 Afterwards, Green Goblin sends Spider-Man home while mentioning that he misses Gwen.
 He then has a talk with the Norman Osborn A.I. who is proud of him.
-Later, Dr. Octavius builds a worm device to help infect the nodes that are connected to The City.
+Later, Octavius builds a worm device to help infect the nodes that are connected to The City.
 He mentions to Richard that one of those nodes is in the heart of Kingpin's kingdom.
 Nearby Fisk Tower, Richard meets with Felicia Hardy.
-Meanwhile, Harry depicts some heat signatures in the building he's one that includes some enhanced humans as he is seen with what appears to be a conglomerate of the Mysterios.